jonvanhof/seis631-final/README.md

 </tbody>
 </table>

-So *right off the bat*, this group is on average numerically worse than the rest of the pitchers in the league, and the league constant is lower than even some of those in the 1st quantile of our MR set.
+*Right off the bat*, this group is on average numerically worse than the rest of the pitchers in the league, and the league constant is lower than even some of those in the 1st quantile of our MR set.
 This is not great to help prove their value, but let’s dig a bit deeper.
 Focusing on those better than average relievers, we’ll grab standard deviation and